djk12587/SocialDistancer-iOS/README.md

 # SocialDistancer-iOS
-This is an attempt to create an app that detects other phones that are broadcasting the Exposure Notification BLE service.
+This is a failed attempt to create an app that detects other phones that are broadcasting the Exposure Notification BLE service.

 ## The goal?
 To save the world!
 I mean, to create an app that helps a user to safely social distance by scanning for other phones that are broadcasting the Exposure Notification BLE service.